 Keeping Accurate Payroll Records Takes Time

-Surviving the demands of generating timely and correct reports could prove frustrating to people who are more comfortable working in the kitchen or mingling with the customers instead of handling detailed paperwork.
-Restaurant accounting software helps to keep accurate records, but someone must still input accurate data into the proper forms.
-Payroll services help to handle all the messy details of figuring out multiple-garnishment protocols, health-insurance policies, benefits packages, and insurance and agency audits that restaurants routinely face.
+Surviving the demands of generating timely and correct reports could prove frustrating to entrepreneurs who are more comfortable working in the kitchen or mingling with the customers than sitting behind a desk, keeping records and filing reports.
+Restaurant accounting software can help you keep accurate records and reduce the time you spend on records, but someone has to input the data, review it and authorize filing reports.
+Payroll services help to handle all the messy details of figuring out multiple-garnishment protocols, health-insurance policies, benefits packages, and insurance and agency audits that restaurants routinely face, but owners still sign the checks.
+You just can’t run a restaurant without learning the rudimentary facts about paperwork.

 - The IRS requires that restaurants keep certain records, which include I-9 forms, payroll records, documentation, W-2 forms and 1099 forms for vendors and service workers.

 - Ordering supplies effectively depends on keeping organized inventory records.
-Also, tracking employees who oversee the records needs to be in place.
+Also, a system for tracking employees who oversee the records needs to be in place to prevent theft or discover incompetence.

-- Restaurant paperwork includes basic accounting that owners need to file tax returns, monthly and quarterly reports and loan applications.
+- Restaurant paperwork includes the basic accounting knowledge that owners need to file tax returns, monthly and quarterly reports and loan applications.

 - Organized records prove financial details to insurance companies, social service agencies and employers who request employee job references.